CreatingbyG/FricanoPastries-frontend/README.md

-# Fricano Pastries e-commerce platform
+# Fricano Pastries E-commerce platform

 ## Description
 Welcome to the Fricano Pastries e-commerce project repository.
 This project is an e-commerce platform where users can browse and purchase cakes, learn about the concept behind the pavlovas created by the founder, and make secure payments through Stripe.